 ACIL Tasman has argued that the typical portfolio of swap and cap contracts held by a retailer is designed to hedge against price risk, but does not limit the retailer's volume risk.
-Consequently, for a fixed contract position, any variation in the electricity the retailer purchases incurs a cost (or cost saving) equal to the wholesale spot price.
-For this reason, the wholesale spot price is the relevant avoided cost in relation to the marginal unit of embedded generation (ACIL Tasman 2011, 22 & App.
+Consequently, for a fixed contract position, any variation in the quantity of electricity the retailer purchases incurs a cost (or cost saving) equal to the wholesale spot price.
+ACIL argued that the wholesale spot price is the relevant avoided cost in relation to the marginal unit of embedded generation (ACIL Tasman 2011, 22 & Ap.
 A).

-Accordingly, in this Draft Decision the avoided energy cost is measured by the spot market electricity value in the relevant periods.
+In light of these considerations, the Commission has not included hedging costs and prefers to measure the avoided energy cost by the spot market electricity value in the relevant periods.

-Merit order
+Merit order effect